-If refugees or beneficiaries of subsidiary protection cannot provide for the costs, the rent for a room or an apartment is covered by the local social welfare office or the local job centre, but only up to an "adequate" level.
+If refugees or beneficiaries of subsidiary protection cannot provide for the costs, the rent for a room or an apartment is covered by the local social welfare office or the local job centre, but - as is the case for all beneficiaries of social aid in general according to national social law - only up to an "adequate" level.
 What is considered "adequate" depends on the local housing market, so beneficiaries of protection have to inquire with the local authorities to what amount rent will be reimbursed.